 A clause is built in where Adidas can pay significantly less to United if they are not in the Champions League, which could be the case for the 2022/23 season.

 There are many other deals like that between clubs and shirt sponsors.

 It is also prominent with other commercial partners and is similar even when it comes to the value of stadium naming rights.

-Fewer matches mean lower gate receipts for teams as well, so the Champions League impacts so many financial areas.
+Fewer matches mean lower gate receipts for teams as well, so the Champions League impacts many financial areas.

 Coronavirus adds to impact

-The coronavirus pandemic means the impact of missing out on Champions League football is greater than ever before.
+The coronavirus pandemic also means the impact of missing out on Champions League football is greater than ever before.